 International Collaborative Writing Groups: The ICWG-Public Track

-The products of the ICWGs-Public will be more public modes of writing, in forms aimed at audiences beyond academics, such as white papers, public statements on pressing issues, material for mainstream media, web resources, public art installations or performances, or series of blog posts, podcasts, or audio-visual content.
+The products of the ICWGs-Public are more public modes of writing, in forms aimed at audiences beyond academics, such as white papers, public statements on pressing issues, material for mainstream media, web resources, public art installations or performances, or series of blog posts, podcasts, or audio-visual content.
 For more possible products, see “Public SoTL: Amplifying the Purposes, Audiences, and Products of the Scholarship of Teaching and Learning.”
 For inspiration for what public SoTL might be about, as well as a couple of tools to help envision public SoTL projects, see the “Imagining Public SoTL” blog post.